Phase diagram for a single flexible Stockmayer polymer at zero field: Introduction

 \section{Introduction}

-Artificial magnetic filaments can be obtained by mutually linking magnetic colloids to form a chain.
-These magnetic chains represent the equivalent to magnetic polymers but at supra-molecular scale.
-Magnetic polymers have magnetic properties only at T$<$100K \cite{2002-kamachi, 2004-blundell}, magnetic filaments can retain their magnetism at zero field and room temperature if the size of the nanocolloids is chosen adequately.
-Although the exact range may depend strongly on the type of materials used, common magnetic cores with sizes between $10$ and $100 nm$ can exhibit a permanent dipolar moment if they are single magnetic domains blocked in the crystal lattice of the particle\cite{2007-geng}.
-Cores smaller than $10nm$ are expected to exhibit a super-paramagnetic behaviour due to the dominance of N\'eel relaxation processes.
-Cores larger than $100nm$ are expected to show paramagnetic properties due to the formation of multiple magnetic domains\cite{2008-erglis-jpcm}.
+Artificial magnetic filaments can be obtained by permanently linking magnetic colloids to form a chain.
+These magnetic chains represent the equivalent to magnetic polymers but at a supra-molecular scale.
+Whereas magnetic polymers keep their magnetic properties only at T$<$100K, \cite{2002-kamachi, 2004-blundell} magnetic filaments can retain their magnetism at zero field and at room temperature if the size of the nanocolloids is chosen adequately.